Bee Gees: 1970–1974: Reformation

 By 1973, however, the Bee Gees were in a rut.
 The album Life in a Tin Can, released on Robert Stigwood's newly formed RSO Records, and its lead-off single, "Saw a New Morning", sold poorly with the single peaking at No. 94.
 This was followed by an unreleased album (known as A Kick in the Head Is Worth Eight in the Pants).
-A second compilation album, Best of Bee Gees, Volume 2, was released in 1973, although it did not repeat the success of Volume 1.
+They also released an album only available in South America, Kitty Can.
+Another compilation album, Best of Bee Gees, Volume 2, was released in 1973, although it did not repeat the success of Volume 1.
 On 6 April 1973 episode of The Midnight Special they performed "Money (That's What I Want)" with Jerry Lee Lewis.
 Also in 1973, they were invited by Chuck Berry to perform two songs with him onstage at The Midnight Special: "Johnny B. Goode" and "Reelin' and Rockin'".

 After a tour of the United States in early 1974 and a Canadian tour later in the year, the group ended up playing small clubs.
 As Barry joked, "We ended up in, have you ever heard of Batley's the variety club in (West Yorkshire) England?".

 On the advice of Ahmet Ertegun, head of their US label Atlantic Records, Stigwood arranged for the group to record with soul music producer Arif Mardin.
 The resulting LP, Mr. Natural, included fewer ballads and foreshadowed the R&B direction of the rest of their career.
 When it, too, failed to attract much interest, Mardin encouraged them to work within the soul music style.
 The brothers attempted to assemble a live stage band that could replicate their studio sound.
 Lead guitarist Alan Kendall had come on board in 1971 but did not have much to do until Mr. Natural.
-For that album, they added drummer Dennis Bryon, and they later added ex-Strawbs keyboard player Blue Weaver, completing the Bee Gees band that lasted through the late '70s.
+For that album, they added drummer Dennis Bryon, and they later added ex-Strawbs keyboard player Blue Weaver, completing the Bee Gees band that lasted through the late 1970s.
 Maurice, who had previously performed on piano, guitar, harpsichord, electric piano, organ, mellotron and bass guitar, as well as mandolin and Moog synthesiser, by then confined himself to bass onstage.